Portkey-AI/helm-chart/helm/enterprise/README.md

 - GCS
 - Wasabi

-The above mentioned are S3 Compatible document storages are interopable with S3 API.
+The above mentioned S3 Compatible document storages are interopable with S3 API.

 The following values are mandatory
 ```